bbauska/LFS170x/readme.md

  Step 3:

-### Private/Public Key Cryptography
+<h3>Private/Public Key Cryptography</h3>
-So, I want to talk a little bit about cryptography and some cryptography principles.
+I want to talk a little bit about cryptography and some cryptography principles.
 The first is easy and hard problems, and this is really what public - private key cryptography is based off of.
 There are some problems that are very easy one way, but difficult another way.
 And a great example of this is multiplication.